Hiwinui Heke Scholarship - Māori pharmacy students

-Recipients of the Internship will be awarded up to $5000, paid as an educational grant; with the aim of encouraging research in the field of pharmaceuticals.
+Recipients of the Internship will be paid an educational grant; with the aim of encouraging research in the field of pharmaceuticals.
 The successful student will be mentored by a Te ORA clinician during their internship.

 This internship includes an aspect of research about pharmaceuticals that needs to include some of the following: